the-lupaxa-project/.github/README.md

 <h3>Extending or Overriding Defaults</h3>

 Projects within The Lupaxa Project inherit these organizational files automatically.
-However, maintainers can override or extend them when necessary:
+However, maintainers can override or extend them when necessary.

-- Custom CONTRIBUTING.md — additional testing or workflow steps.
-- Custom SECURITY.md — defining project-specific scope or contact options.
-- Extra issue templates — for highly specialized tools.
-- Repo-specific workflows — custom build/test pipelines layered on top of reusable ones.
-- Per-repo lint configs (for example .markdownlint.yaml, .yamllint.yaml) — to fine-tune local rules.

-Repositories overriding central files should retain references back to the organization-wide versions to preserve visibility and intent.
+Repositories overriding central files should retain references back to the organisation-wide versions to preserve visibility and intent.

 <h4>Example</h4>